 Laura Hogan – Leader Disability Access, Clinical Education & NDIS

 Laura Hogan is an Occupational Therapist with experience working with people with disability across the lifespan with a special interest in supporting adolescents and adults with complex support needs.
 Laura is actively involved with a number of peak disability bodies including her role as the Chair of the NSW Division of the Australasian Society for Intellectual Disability (ASID) and a Board Director for ASID Ltd

 Qualifications: BAppSc (OT)., MHlthSc (DD)., Cert IV TAE

 Teaching: Introduction to Person Centredness Training, Relationships and Sexuality, Masters of Developmental Disability – Positive Behaviour Support module, Person Centred Active Support, Functional Goal Setting

-One person is attending Person-Centred Planning and Practice Workshop – Nhulunbuy
+11 people are attending Person-Centred Planning and Practice Workshop – Nhulunbuy